ParetoQ: Improving Scaling Laws in Extremely Low-bit LLM Quantization: Experiments

-As evidenced by Figure~\ref{fig:53_main_result_234bit}, compared to previous state-of-the-art PTQ and QAT methods on 2, 3 or 4-bit quantization settings, our approach consistently resides on the Pareto front, with a particularly pronounced advantage in lower-bit quantization settings.
+\textbf{2-bit / 3-bit / 4-bit Comparisons} As evidenced by Figure~\ref{fig:53_main_result_234bit}, compared to previous state-of-the-art PTQ and QAT methods on 2, 3 or 4-bit quantization settings, our approach consistently resides on the Pareto front, with a particularly pronounced advantage in lower-bit quantization settings.
 These results confirm that our bit-accuracy trade-off conclusions are benchmarked against SoTA results across all bit settings, ensuring its reliability.